Maidstone (film): Legacy

 The film is now famous for the improvised fight between Mailer and Torn.
 As the camera rolled, Torn struck Mailer in the head with a hammer, intending to "kill his character."
 Mailer's scalp opened up, and a vicious fight ensued.
 With the camera still rolling, Torn energetically strangled Mailer until the fight was broken up by Mailer's wife Beverly and their wailing children.
 During the melee, Mailer bit off a small chunk of Torn's ear.
 The fight, in which the actors called each other by their real names, made it into the film.
-This "Maidstone Brawl" has over 490,000 views on YouTube, despite the film's remaining 101 minutes having less popularity.

 The fight was later used as evidence in Torn's case against Dennis Hopper, who claimed that Torn attacked him with a knife after being replaced by Jack Nicholson in Easy Rider.
 Torn won his case on the claim that "he could not have possibly killed Hopper as he was, at the time, on the set of Maidstone trying to kill Norman Mailer."

 In his essay "Overexposed: My First Taste of Film-Making", Michael Mailer recounts this final scene as his first experience with trauma.
 Shortly before Norman Mailer's death, he spoke with his son about the final scene of Maidstone and its impact as the "clear" force that drove Michael into the film business.